pingswept/me30-website/content/notes/motors.md

 Here are a few steps you could run through.

 ### 1. Decide what kind of motion you need.

 If you need to rotate continuously, a brushed DC or universal motor is a good choice.
 If you need to control position, like in a 3D printer or robotic arm, a stepper motor is better.
 If you just need to twitch back and forth across a small angle, a hobby servo might be a better choice.

 ### 2. Figure out how much power you need.

 This is why you took Dynamics last semester.
-However, as you'll see in the following example, a full dynamics is more useful in some scenarios than others.
+However, as you'll see in the following example, a full dynamics model is more useful in some scenarios than others.

 **Motor power estimation example #1: Rotating photo cube.**  Imagine you’re making a gift for your mom - let's say it's a rotating photo cube that displays a different photo on each of its 6 faces.
 Each edge of the cube is 20 cm in length.
-You imagine it to be a desktop or countertop item, something like this [hand-powered version](https://www.amazon.com/Neil-Enterprises-Inc-Black-Floating/dp/B00810N5Q2/ref=sr_1_10?dchild=1&keywords=rotating+photo+cube&qid=1601434614&sr=8-10), but with a motor in its base to rotate the cube continuously (which means a DC gearmotor is the best choice).
+You imagine it to be a desktop or countertop item, something like this [hand-powered version](https://www.amazon.com/Neil-Enterprises-Inc-Black-Floating/dp/B00810N5Q2/), but with a motor in its base to rotate the cube continuously (which means a DC gearmotor is the best choice).
 You plan to have the motor shaft directly coupled to the pin that extends down from the bottom corner of the photo cube.

 What torque and speed does the photo cube’s motor need?